Shawn Faulkner

 Shawn Faulkner (born June 22, 1962) is an American former football running back who played four seasons in the Canadian Football League (CFL) with the Montreal Alouettes, Ottawa Rough Riders and Calgary Stampeders.
 He played college football at Western Michigan University.
 He was also a member of the Michigan Panthers, Oakland Invaders and Tampa Bay Storm.

-Early years
+Early life

 Faulkner played high school football at Port Huron Central High School in Port Huron, Michigan.
 He also participated in track, twice qualifying for the state finals in the low hurdles and high jump.
 He was also named the team's Most Outstanding Runner.
 Faulkner also wrestled for two years.

 College career

 Faulkner played for the Western Michigan Broncos from 1980 to 1983.
 He was NCAA Division I-A's second leading rusher with 1,668 yards his senior season in 1983.
 He twice earned All-Mid-American Conference honors.
 Faulkner recorded career totals of 3,341 yards and 15 touchdowns on 761 rushing attempts.